 Sec.
-133. Except in cases of improvements to abate a nuisance, no real estate shall be assessed for benefits resulting from the taking or injuring of real property, unless the owners of at least one quarter of the real estate to be assessed therefor, as appears by the last assessment for general tax levy found in the office of the Auditor of Watonwan County, Minnesota, at the time of the presentation to the council of the petition for improvements, shall petition therefor, which petition shall be in writing and filed with the clerk.
+138. Except in cases of improvements to abate a nuisance no real estate shall be assessed for benefits resulting from the taking or injuring of real property, unless the owner of at least one quarter of the real estate to be assessed therefor, as appears by the last assessment for general tax levy found in the office of the Auditor of Jackson County, Minnesota, at the time of the presentation to the Council of the petition for improvements, shall petition therefor, which petition shall be in writing and filed with the Clerk.

-In case of condemnation of lands, for parks, parkways or boulevards, at least one-half of the total damages and expense thereof shall be a general charge on the city and payable out of the general fund.
+In case of condemnation of lands, for parks, parkways, or boulevards, at least one half of the total damages and expense thereof shall be a general charge on the City and payable out of the Gemeral Fund.

-In all cases where the total damage and expense of taking or injuring real estate for any improvement shall not exceed one hundred and fifty dollars the same shall be a general charge upon the city and payable out of the appropriate fund and if there be no such fund, then out of the general fund.
-Two or more improvements described in the foregoing sections may be combined in one proceeding, if deemed best and so ordered by the council.
+In all cases where the total damage and expense of taking or injuring real estate for any improvement shall not exceed one hundred and fifty dollars the same shall be a general charge upon the City and payable out of the appropriate fund and if there be no such fund, then out of the General Fund.
+Two or more improvements described in the foregoing sections may be combined in one proceeding, if deemed best and so ordered by the Council.